IsaacSchemm/PlayerPages/README.md

 can visit the page and view the video in this way, despite the scripts not running properly in the included version of Safari.)

+An additional "Alternate Links" menu is also placed on the page.
+This menu is intended for older mobile or TV-connected devices (e.g. Wii U and other game consoles), and each item is a direct link to the media itself over plain HTTP (not HTTPS).
+Like some of the media controls, this menu is normally hidden in Application View, but can be revealed with the Tab key.

 A special case is made for Internet Explorer, which also renders each media URL inside an instance of the VLC ActiveX plugin (which is installed by default when the VLC media player is installed).
-In this case, an HTTP (not HTTPS) media URL is used.
-Even if JavaScript is working, PlayerPages will try using an HTTP URL if it cannot fetch the HTTPS version; this allows the Wii U Internet Browser to work, and may help with other devices of a similar vintage.
+In this case, the HTTP (not HTTPS) media URL is used.

 ## CDN